dzobbe/sgxtuner/README.md

 ## Example
-In this example we run the `sgxmusl-tuner` on memcached using as a benchmark the [mcperf](https://github.com/twitter/twemperf) tool.
+In this example we run the `annealing-tuner` on memcached using as a benchmark the [mcperf](https://github.com/twitter/twemperf) tool.

 1. Configure the SGX-MUSL parameters in the `params.conf` file.